galaxyproject/galaxy-hub/src/news/2021-05-galaxy-update/index.md

 Hello all,

-Welcome to May 2021 edition of Galaxy News.
+Welcome to the May 2021 edition of Galaxy News.
 The big news is that **[several deadlines for the 2021 Galaxy Community Conference](#community-news) have been extended, and the [deadline for submitting James Taylor videos](#featured-news) has been extended to this Friday.**

 And there are other upcoming deadlines too: